 One of the greatest benefits of optimizing your site for SEO is that once you get the hang of it, you can do it on your own for free.
 However, if you’re just starting out, it may make sense to work with an SEO expert to help your website rankings.
 This will get you ranking higher and will bring you more business!

 One of the biggest tactics to increase revenue through online marketing is advertising.
 Advertisements can be anything from ads that pop up on a target audience’s Facebook page or one that pops up on the top of Google when someone searches a keyword.

-Pay-per-click advertising, or PCP, is a form of paid online marketing for your small business.
+Pay-per-click advertising, or PPC, is a form of paid online marketing for your small business.
 Each time someone clicks to visit your website, you will pay whoever created the advertising.
-Many online platforms offer this service like Google, Instagram, and Facebook.
+Many online platforms offer this service, like Google, Instagram, and Facebook.